shadowed1/Chard/README.md

 <br>

+- Run Linux Apps with GUI support natively inside ChromeOS!
 - This is a Gentoo Stage3 chroot that builds an independent Linux environment in a semi-sandboxed environment.
-- Automated install will build everything needed, even on ChromeOS!
+- Automated install will build everything needed with full hardware detection.
-- Tested on a wide array of hardware and distros - but focusing on ChromeOS.

 <br>

 ### Requirements: